Questions Agents Should Be Asking Before Joining a Real Estate Firm

 Questions Agents Should Ask Before Joining a Real Estate Firm

-Joining a real estate firm can level up your career, or quietly drain it.
-The difference usually comes down to what you ask before you sign anything.
-Most agents interview a brokerage the same way they pick a Netflix show: they scroll, guess, and hope for the best.
+Joining a real estate firm can accelerate your career or quietly stall it.
+The difference usually comes down to the questions you ask before you sign anything.

 Play

 “We have leads” is not an answer.
-It’s a trailer.
-You need the full movie.
+It’s a teaser.

-• Do you provide leads?
-If yes, where do they come from?
+• Do you provide leads, and where do they come from?

-• Do you use a CRM?
-Is it required?
+• Do you use a CRM, and is it required?

 • What does follow-up look like, and who coaches it?

-• What marketing support is included, and what costs extra?
+• What marketing support is included versus optional?

-If you want a simple way to evaluate a firm, ask them to walk you through a lead from “new inquiry” to “appointment set.”
-If they can’t explain the process, they don’t have one.
+A simple test: ask the firm to walk you through a lead from “new inquiry” to “appointment set.”
+If they can’t explain the process clearly, the system doesn’t exist.

-For a baseline on professional standards and agency relationships, review the National Association of Realtors guidance on working with real estate agents.
+For baseline expectations around agency relationships and professionalism, review guidance from the National Association of Realtors on working with real estate professionals .

 Commission, Fees, and the Real Math

-Splits are only part of the story.
-The real number is what you keep after fees, tools, caps, and required spend.
+Commission splits are only part of the equation.
+The real number is what you keep after fees, tools, caps, and required spending.

-• What is the commission split, and does it change over time?
+• What is the commission split, and does it change?

-• Is there a cap?
-What counts toward the cap?
+• Is there a cap, and what applies toward it?

-• What tools are included, and what do I pay for separately?
+• What tools are included, and what costs extra?

-• Are there marketing requirements, desk fees, or hidden charges?
+• Are there marketing requirements or desk fees?

-Ask for a sample breakdown on a realistic deal.
-Example: “Show me what I net on a $350,000 sale with a 3% side.”
+Ask for a realistic example.
+“Show me what I net on a $350,000 sale at a 3 percent commission.”
 If they won’t walk through it, that’s your answer.

 Training, Coaching, and Skill Development

-• Is coaching included, or is it an add-on?
+• Is coaching included or an additional cost?

 • Do you teach scripts, role play, and objection handling?

-• How do you train negotiation and contract skills?
+• How are negotiation and contract skills trained?

-• Who is responsible for my growth, me or the firm?
+• Who is responsible for my development, me or the firm?

 Support Systems and Operations

-• Who helps when I have a contract question at night or on weekends?
+• Who helps when I have contract questions after hours?

-• How do you handle client complaints or disputes?
+• How are client complaints or disputes managed?

 Brand, Marketing, and Your Online Presence